 5.2.3 Potential architecture requirements

-5.3 Key Issue #X: Mutual authentication between UE and anchor function
+5.3 Key Issue #3: Mutual authentication between UE and anchor function

+5.3.1 Issue details

-5.3.1 Key Issue detailsTo allow UEs securely communicating and exchanging data with an application server using the authentication and key management procedures for applications in 5G scenarios, it is expected that the AKMA framework would be leveraged.
+To allow UEs securely communicating and exchanging data with an application server using the authentication and key management procedures for applications in 5G scenarios, it is expected that the AKMA framework would be leveraged.
 Therefore, in order to establish secure communication between the UE and the application server, the UE and the anchor function need to be able to mutually authenticate each other based on the 5G authentication framework first before allowing the application server to leverage this authentication in order to establish secure communication between the UE and the application server.

 5.3.2 Security Threats